nevillejackson/Unix/README.md

 The subdirectory _cliback_ contains a tutorial on using CLI utilities for backup and restore of a Linux system

 ## R install example ##
-The subridectory _R_ contains an example of an install of R from source code using openblas libraries.
+The subdirectory _R_ contains an example of an install of R from source code using openblas libraries.

+## antiX26 ##
+The subdirectory antiX26 contains documentation of adding various DE's to antiX26, the making of a spin .iso, and some things to do to antiX26 after installation.

 ## What does this repository hope to achieve ##
 A bringing together of papers on various issues arising among users of the Unix operating system, encompassing both Linux and BSD implementations.